JustinNgoCode/455-Project-1/README.md

-## SecureChat
+## FriendChat

-SecureChat is a real-time chat application built with WebSocket for instant communication, Express for server-side logic, and Electron for a desktop client.
+FriendChat is a real-time chat application built with WebSocket for instant communication, Express for server-side logic, and Electron for a desktop client.
 It features end-to-end encryption, user registration, private chats, file sharing, and a user-friendly interface.
 The application now supports communication over a local network (LAN) and is prepared for future Internet deployment with secure protocols (`wss://` and `https://`).

 ### Features: